 - DON’T forget to think through your own answers to these questions; the expectation of conversation is usually that you would be willing to answer a question in return.

-53 Great Get-To-Know-You Questions
+53 Great Questions To Get To Know Someone

 - What do you do when you’re not working?